-The Public Service Externship is a course in which law students earn academic credit while serving in clerkship positions with state or federal judges, legislators, government agencies, or nonprofit agencies.
+The Public Service Externship is a course in which law students earn academic credit while serving in clerkship positions with state or federal judges, government agencies, or nonprofit agencies.
 Student externs work under the supervision of the law school’s Externship Director and a field supervisor in the office where they are placed.
 Student externs receive three hours of academic credit upon satisfactory completion of the course.
 The course is graded and includes a seminar component.

 What is the seminar component of the program?

 Students in the externship course are required to attend a one-day training session during the orientation week prior to the beginning of the semester when they will serve as externs.
 The student externs also meet in a seminar class with the Externship Director weekly to discuss issues and assigned readings pertinent to their externships.